RealTeeCee/DataStructureAndAlgorithm/English/Homework/Homework10_Present_Perfect.md

 15. Has she cleaned up the mess in the kitchen yet?
 - Yes, she has cleaned up the mess in the kitchen yet.

-16.Have you finished your online course yet?
+16. Have you finished your online course yet?
 - No, I haven't my online course yet.

-17.How long have you studyed English?
+17. How long have you studyed English?
 - I have studyed studing for 2 months.

 18. How long have they lived in their current house?